Megan and Justin at River House

 Immediately after their First Look on a balcony overlooking the vineyards and the valley, Sarah and Justin read their personal vows to each other – a very tender and unforgettable moment for both of them.

-While both were taking lots and lots of photos with photographer extraordinaire Gavin Farrington and his assistant Paula, all the vendor teams were hard at work with preparations.
-And regarding photos: for now, all we have are my cellphone snapshots – just wait until you see the professional photos!!
+While both were taking lots and lots of photos with photographer extraordinaire Gavin Farrington and his assistant Paula, all the other vendor teams were hard at work with preparations.

 The ceremony area was set up with chairs, a chuppah and lavish floral decor (by Green Petal Designs),